chaitanyacherukuri/Handling-Imbalanced-Data/README.md

 ---

-**Built with ❤️ using LangGraph, Llama-4-Scout, and modern ML practices**
+**Built with ❤️ using LangGraph, AWS Bedrock, Claude 3.7 Sonnet, and modern ML practices**